 Currently, very few students have the chance to study neuroscience before entering universities.
 The IYNA seeks to change this through its Modern Youth Education, Leadership, and Inquiry in Neuroscience (MYELIN) initiative by developing a high-quality, free-to-access neuroscience curriculum.
 We hope to develop a set of materials that teachers around the world will be able to bring into the classroom to introduce students to the exciting field of neuroscience.

-Module leaders work with contributors to continue development of the MYELIN Initiative.
+*Applications will close in mid January.
+We will begin reviewing all applicants at that time.* Module leaders work with contributors to continue development of the MYELIN Initiative.
 They are involved with contributor recruitment, evaluation, and training, and also work with the directors to determine the initiative's future plans.
 Candidates will also be reviewed for the MYELIN Contributor position if not accepted.

 As a MYELIN Contributor, you will join a team of dedicated students working to develop a high school neuroscience curriculum.
 Within your teams, you will be responsible for drafting learning materials, finding opportunities to share our curricula with educators, and developing new ideas on how to ensure the initiative’s success.